 Timing is simple.
 The QuickStart menu lists all your projects, and the first 10 are bound to keyboard shortcuts Command-0 through Command-9.
 To begin timing, pick a project off the list, use the keyboard shortcut, or select a project from the pop-up menu in the main OfficeTime window.
 All fields in the timer window, such as elapsed time, are editable on the fly.
 Each session also contains a Notes field.
 Pausing, stopping, starting, and re-starting the timer can all be done from either the keyboard or a menu.

 Speaking of rates, though the rate is set by the default category (if one is defined) for each project, for each timed session you may choose a different category (and possibly a different rate), or you can even simply change the rate for the current session regardless of category.
 You can also change categories, define a new category, or not use a category at all.
 In other words, when you start a timed session, if you like the defaults, you’re all set.
 If you don’t, you can change whatever aspects you don’t like, right where you are, while the timer ticks away.
-This is an example of one of OfficeTime’s strengths: it employs logical conventions to make basic use fast and simple, and yet it allows a refreshing degree of flexibility as you work.
+This is an example of one of OfficeTime’s strengths: it employs logical conventions to make basic use fast and simple, and yet it allows a refreshing degree of flexibility as

 Another especially useful feature is the capability to switch between projects rapidly.
 If, for example, I’m in the middle of a project, and something comes up that forces me to work on another project for 15 minutes, I simply change project timers quickly and easily.